 Short-term fellowships are generally restricted to postdoctoral scholars, PhD candidates, or holders of other terminal degrees who live and work outside of the Chicago area and who have a specific need for Newberry collection.
 These fellowships require residency at the Newberry, unless otherwise noted.
 Some fellowships are open to other categories of applicants and Chicago residents.
 Please read the following descriptions carefully for the eligibility restrictions on particular fellowships and refer to Eligibility and Application Information.
 The tenure of short-term fellowships is one continuous month, unless otherwise noted.
 Scholars who have an extensive need for use of the collections may request two months of fellowship support.
-The award is $2,000 per month for most short-term fellowships.
+The award is $2,500 per month unless otherwise noted.

 The Newberry Library begins to accept applications for short-term fellowships on September 1, 2013.
 Applications must be received electronically by January 15, 2014, 11:59 pm C.S.T.
 This includes the applicant’s own materials and all letters of reference.

 This fellowship provides access to the Newberry’s collection for PhD candidates or postdoctoral scholars.
 Applicants may request one or two months of support; most awards are for one month.